Leundai/leundai/README.md

 I am a CS + Linguistics student at the University of Illinois at Urbana-Champaign.
 I am currently focusing on full-stack development and NLP!

-- 📚 I’m a CS + Linguistics student at the University of Illinois at Urbana-Champaign.
+- 📚 I'm currently involved with MLH Fellowship and I am a software developer at Hack4Impact UIUC.
 - 🤔 I'm currently taking on full-projects with a focus in backend using Flask, Django, MongoDB, and more!
 - 🙋‍♂️ I'm open to opportunities whether it is a project or an internship!
 - 📫 How to reach me: [Email](lgalin6@illinois.edu) - [Linkedin](https://www.linkedin.com/in/leonardo-galindo-frias/)